SebastianAigner/pangolin-servicestarter/README.md

 That means you can use Pangolin with applications and frameworks that don't have builtin support for socket activation.

 ## TODO
 - [ ] Provide a mode for APIs that either indicates to [retry the request in a little while](https://stackoverflow.com/questions/17862015/http-statuscode-to-retry-same-request), or uses temporary redirects to put the request in a "holding pattern" while the service is starting up.
+Specify the behavior for making the first request a POST request.
 - [ ] (optional) Health-check the service.
 If the service doesn't require liveness anymore, ask it to shut down gracefully.
 - [ ] (optional) When available, bind the port again.